BitCurator/newdocstest/docs/04 All Step-by-Step Guides/20 Disk Image Metadata (Nautilus).md

 ### **Overview**

-One of the primary benefits to using forensics disk images\--as opposed to a raw disk image\--is that the metadata created during the imaging process is packaged with the disk image itself.
+One of the primary benefits to using forensics disk images--as opposed to a raw disk image--is that the metadata created during the imaging process is packaged with the disk image itself.
 That way, no matter where the disk image is moved, its metadata always travels with it.
 This Nautilus script allows users to quickly and easily view the forensics